-1. SAT Exam Pattern
+1. Structure of the SAT Exam

 The majority of the questions are in a multiple-choice format, while a few math questions require you to provide the answer instead of choosing it.